 Spread icing over cake.
 I took the easy way out and added extra cream to thin out the icing and poured it over my cake-allowing it to drip down the sides of its own accord.

-Print Black Walnut Pound Cake with Caramel Icing (you may need to RIGHT click on the link and open in a new window to print-I'm still working out the bugs on this new feature!)
+Print Black Walnut Pound Cake with Caramel Icing (RIGHT click on the link and open in a new window to print)

 If you love black walnuts this is a fantastic cake and you should make it.